Holy Rosary Parish Church (Angeles City)

-Holy Rosary Parish Church, also known as Santo Rosario Church or the Pisamban Maragul, is a Roman Catholic church in Angeles City in the Philippines.
+The Minor Basilica of Our Lady of the Most Holy Rosary of Angeles, locally known as the Pisamban Maragul (English: "Big Church"), is a Roman Catholic Minor Basilica located in Angeles City in the Philippines.
 It is under the jurisdiction of the Archdiocese of San Fernando.
-The church stands in the epicenter of the old Angeles town (formerly Barrio Culiat of San Fernando, Pampanga), now known as Angeles City.
-The church building is recognized by the National Commission for Culture and the Arts as a national historical site and as an important cultural property by the National Museum of the Philippines.
+The church is located in the former Barrio Culiat of San Fernando, Pampanga, now known as Angeles City.
+The shrine is dedicated to the Blessed Virgin Mary under the title of Our Lady of the Rosary.

+Pope Leo XIV issued a Pontifical decree which raised the shrine to the status of minor basilica on 21 January 2026.
+The church building also enshrines a venerated corpse statue of Christ called Apung Mamacalulu (English: "Lord of Mercy").
+The shrine is recognized by the National Commission for Culture and the Arts as a national historical site and as an important cultural property by the National Museum of the Philippines.